virtualscienceforum/virtualscienceforum/src/floquet-school.md

     - Graphene in circularly polarized laser (Topology, Floquet spectrum, application of the Sambe picture)
     - Floquet Kubo formula and TKNN formula

-??? summary "Topology and non-equilibrium dynamics of Floquet systems"
+??? summary "Topology and non-equilibrium dynamics of Floquet systems *by Mark Rudner*"

-    by Mark Rudner

     Floquet engineering is a powerful technique for eliciting interesting behaviors from quantum many-body systems through time-periodic driving.
 While the goal in many cases is to use the external drive to get the system to mimic topological or other phenomena known or predicted for equilibrium systems, periodic driving brings a variety of exciting opportunities and challenges for exploring novel regimes of quantum many-body dynamics.
 In these lectures I will cover the unique aspects of topology in periodically driven systems, which offer new paradigms beyond those of equilibrium topological phases and phenomena.
 Along the way we will discuss experimental manifestations and open questions, along with theoretical tools and pictures that can provide valuable insight into the intriguing dynamics of interacting, driven systems.

-??? summary "Introduction to time-resolved simulations in quantum nanoelectronics"

-    by Xavier Waintal with the participation of Thomas Kloss
+??? summary "Introduction to time-resolved simulations in quantum nanoelectronics *by Xavier Waintal and Thomas Kloss*"

     In these lectures, I will discuss the theory of quantum transport at frequencies beyond the GHz range where one starts to probe the internal dynamics of the device.
 In the first part, I will introduce several concepts and show specific examples of effects that have no anaalogue at small frequencies.
 Then, I will discuss in some details the formalism, explaining in particular how to switch back and forth between the Green’s function approach and the scattering wave function approach.
 Last, together with Thomas Kloss, we will show you concretely how to perform your own simulations with the python package Tkwant (http://tkwant.kwant-project.org).

-??? summary "Quasi-periodically driven systems"
+??? summary "Quasi-periodically driven systems *by Anushya Chandran*"

-    by Anushya Chandran

     TBC

-??? summary "Realizing synthetic gauge fields with ultracold atoms using Floquet engineering"
+??? summary "Realizing synthetic gauge fields with ultracold atoms using Floquet engineering *by Monika Aidelsburger*"

-    by Monika Aidelsburger

     Topological phases of matter exhibit remarkable electronic properties.
 A prominent example is the robust quantization of the Hall conductivity in quantum Hall insulators.